AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 ---
-title: Convert Your Legacy Report Builder Workbooks
+title: Convert Legacy Report Builder Workbooks
 description: Learn how to migrate and convert legacy Report Builder workbooks to the new Report Builder.
-Follow step-by-step instructions for seamless workbook conversion.
+Follow step-by-step instructions in this migration guide on how to seamless convert your Adobe Analytics based workbooks.
 role: User
 feature: Report Builder
 type: Documentation